AndreMikulec/tradeModel/README.md

 ## Installation

-You can install quantico from github with:
+You can install tradeModel from github with:

 ``` r
 # install.packages("devtools")